What you see: Specks of grime stuck to an egg

 If you then cook everything thoroughly, to the 165 degrees Fahrenheit needed to instantly kill salmonella (or make sure everything in the skillet or pan gets above 145 for several minutes while cooking), then you still don’t have anything special to worry about.
 But, should you clean off the egg?

-The quickest approach would be to just make sure that when you crack the egg, you steer clear of the dirty area and wash your hands thoroughly after disposing of the shell.
+Rather than worry about cleaning it, the quickest approach would be to just make sure that when you crack the egg, you steer clear of the dirty area and wash your hands thoroughly after disposing of the shell.
 You could also wipe off the egg, but make sure to immediately put the cloth you use in the laundry and only use it on one egg.
-The USDA advises against washing eggs generally as the wash water (and any accompanying bacteria) could be sucked into the egg.
+The USDA advises consumers against washing eggs at home as the wash water (and any accompanying bacteria) could be sucked into the egg.

 Also, to minimize cross-contamination, use this egg before the others in the carton.